mvolkmann/blog/src/flutter.md

 | GitHub stars as of 12/23/21 | 100K                  | 134K    |
 | version as of 12/23/21      | 0.66.4                | 2.8.1   |

+React Native is an attractive choice for development teams that already have experience in web technologies in general and React in particular.
+It is possible to share some code between React and React Native applications.

+Flutter targets more than just Android and iOS.
+It also targets web apps and desktop apps running on Windows, macOS, and Linux.

+Because everything rendered by Flutter is just drawn on a canvas, it can take advantage of device GPUs.
+This is one reason it has better performance than React Native.

+Flutter uses {% aTargetBlank "https://skia.org", "Skia" %}
+to draw everything it renders.
+"Skia is an open source 2D graphics library which provides common APIs that work across a variety of hardware and software platforms.
+It serves as the graphics engine for Google Chrome and Chrome OS, Android, Flutter, Mozilla Firefox and Firefox OS, and many other products."

 Companies using React Native include
 Airbnb, Baidui, Bloomberg, Discord, Facebook, Instagram, Oculus, Pinterest, Salesforce, Shopify, Skype, Tesla, Uber Eats, Walmart, and Wix.